Is your progestin-only birth control making you depressed? Probably not, suggests research published online today in the journal Contraception.

 “It’s hard to say from person to person,” he added, “but when looking at bigger populations, based on the best scientific evidence, it seems like these medicines are safe and most people should do really well with them.”

-Previously, Worly was involved in a literature review that found no consistent link between combined hormonal contraception and depression.
+Previously, Worly was involved in a that found no consistent link between combined hormonal contraception and depression.

 Most studies have found no link